 From 2016 to December 2017, I was a member of the First Nations Round Table for the development of the Credit Valley Trail , a heritage trail that will eventually follow this historic waterway from its mouth at Port Credit to its source near Orangeville and introduce visitors to its cultural and environmental history.

-I’ve been a member of First Story Toronto (formerly Toronto Native Community History Project), based at the Native Canadian Centre of Toronto, since 2009.
-We created the First Story smart phone app that interactively maps the Indigenous history of Toronto (downloadable via I-Store and Google Play Store).
+I was a member of First Story Toronto (formerly Toronto Native Community History Project), based at the Native Canadian Centre of Toronto, from 2009 to 2017.
+We created the First Story smart phone app that interactively maps the Indigenous history of Toronto (now accessible via Driftscape).

 In June 2015, I was one of the coordinators of Talking Toronto Treaties, a collaboration between First Story Toronto, Jumblies Theatre, and George Brown College Aboriginal Student Services.
 On June 26, we hosted a major event at the Waterfront Campus of George Brown College.